ELToulemonde/dataPreparation/CONTRIBUTING.rst

-I           # a list of index. verbose     # Boolean to handle if algorithm talk n_test      # Number of rows on which we perform test
+I           # a list of index. verbose     # Boolean to handle if algorithm talk n_test      # Number of rows on which we perform test drop        # for generate functions, should original columns be dropped

 args        # Agruments from "..."